 All this bible can be found on Amazon check for the latest.

 11 Now a certain man named Lazarus was sick.
 He was from Bethany, the village where Mary and her sister Martha lived.
 2 It was the Mary who anointed the Lord with perfume and wiped His feet with her hair, whose brother Lazarus was sick.

 The story begins by addressing the kind of relationship this family had with Jesus, and it’s not just how they love Him but the fact that they knew Jesus absolutely loved them especially He loved Lazarus.

 And we know this because of the word the sisters sent to Jesus in verse 3, 3 saying, “Lord, whom you love is sick.”

 This is important for us to know because it helps burst myths, myths that pastors have preached, saying that if you love God and God loves you back nothing can happen to you.
 This is not true!
 As long as we are here on earth we are bound to go through challenges we are not immune to challenges.

 People have left faith, people have left God, most of them blame God for allowing them to go through tough situations, and they think that if God says He loves them how would He allow this to happen to them.

 And maybe some of you are there today; you’re in a situation and wondering how a God who loves you could allow it to happen to you.

-The truth friend is that loving God and God loving you back doesn’t make you immune to challenges.
-And as we move from Here to there, I want you to understand that circumstances don’t change the way God loves you.
+The true friend is that loving God and God-loving your back doesn’t make you immune to challenges.
+And as we move from here to there, I want you to understand that circumstances don’t change the way God loves you.

-When we go through touch situation we need to know that God completely loves us.
+When we go through a tough situation we need to know that God completely loves us.